nparks-kenzan/capstan-1/pipelines/gcp/README.md

 # Pipelines on GCP

-These pipelines are for Capstan Deployed onto GCP.
+These pipelines are ones developed against the GCP version of Capstan or used some IaaS specific capabilities.

-They are intented to demonstrate Spinnaker/K8 Integration unique to GKE and how Spinnaker can use GCP capabilities
+Unless otherwise specified, this collection of GCP pipelines build upon each other.
+So start with the *initial* pipelines.